henrylawson/henrylawson.net/website/_posts/2017-01-29-google-compute-engine-gce-study-notes.markdown

      to access GCP services
   1. Instances provisioned with a default service account that allows read only access to some basic services, this can be deleted
+1. Container VMs
+  1. Container VMs allow running of docker containers through a definition in a YAML file when the compute engine is created